genesisdotre/lightning-network-cant-be-evil-streaming-payment/README.md

 I think it should be voluntary.
 If my node stay online 24/7/365 then I do not have to prepay, otherwise its my voluntary decision to prepay for a day (have a buffer) and then do micropayments every 1000 sat.

+#### Assuming both nodes are online

+For simplicity we can assume for nodes are online:

+* If my node is online and their node is online then I can request the new invoice via REST API, get the invoice and pay it.
+* If my node is offline, then cannot pay anyway.
+* If their node is offline, then cannot pay anyway.

 <!-- IT ALREADY EXIXTS
 #### Positive sideeffects